ltmx/VTween/README.md

 ```

- **Strut based tweens (move & follow)**
+ **Struct based tweening class**
  A fire & forget struct based tween instance.
 Use this only when you don't need to cancel/pause the tween (thus FireAndForget).
-They're live on the stack.
  <br>Note:</br>
  - The gameObject/VisualElement tied to this instance can't be destroyed while being active!
  - MUST use VTween.TryForceCancel(gameObject) to cancel!
 Not recommended for mass cancelling!